rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 ### Go forth and measure

-It's time to acknowledge we, in the Rails community, have been over-prescribing eager loading as the cure for our N+1 ailments.
+Eager loading may not always be the best the cure for our N+1 ailments.

 The point of this article isn't to 💩 on eager loading - it's an important tool to have in your toolbox - but to encourage Rails developers to understand